kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 foo :: a -> a
 ```

-- Here 'a' is a parametrically polymporhic type, which means it can represent any type.
+- Here the 'a's are parametrically polymporhic, which means they can represent any type
-- There's nothing special about 'a', except that it starts with a lowercase letter.
+- There's nothing special about 'a', except that it starts with a lowercase letter

 ---